 There are a lot of hints currently in WoW of the direction that some characters may take in Warlords of Draenor, like Jaina Proudmoore’s acquisition of the Thunder Kings power via her staff that players use on Lei Shen after dispatching him at the Kirin Tor Offensive exalted-only quest.
 With her change of heart and new hatred for all things Horde (though arguably reconciled in War Crimes), I can’t help but think of a Zeus-like Jaina shooting thunderbolts out of her arse and puking blizzards at us in a future raid.
 If that does happen, will it spell doom for our frosty mistress?
 What of Lor’Themar Theron?
 Will he be making a giant Animus Golem in the form of a shapely male Blood Elf that smashes us with its purse in another or the same raid?

 If Blizzard does decide on these things, it only makes the thought of continuing on with the story alone much more bleak.
 The lore’s familiarity is what draws a lot of people and taking them away too fast and in too much of a quantity makes that quality to be less and less desired.
 Before we know it, we’ll be fighting a time-travelling Hogger who gained the power of the four dragonflights and attempts to enslave the entirety of Azeroth through gaining access of the Helm of Domination, all the while making-out with a completely smitten Sylvannas Windrunner.
 Is Blizzard going to kill both of them off too!?
-There is no Elwynn Forest without Hogger!Related: Blizzard, World of Warcraft, WoW Wednesday
+There is no Elwynn Forest without Hogger!Related: Blizzard Entertainment, World of Warcraft, WoW Wednesday